Input Tax Credit Rule 36(4) of CGST Rules.

 Practical Difficulties in Implementation:

 • Refund for Unutilized ITC: If in case the Registered person is not able to take a seamless Credit of Inputs and if the rate of Inputs is higher than the rate of Output then at the time of Filing of GSTR-3B they will have to discharge their liabilities in Cash.
-Therefore, when the ITC will get credited to their Electronic Credit Ledger then they will have to go through the Refund Process which again involves various compliances as per Section 54.
+Therefore, when the ITC gets credited to their Electronic Credit Ledger then they will have to go through the Refund Process which again involves various compliances as per Section 54.

 • Increased Burden of Reconciliation: After the introduction of Rule 36(4), taxpayers will have to incur extra Cost and Time in reconciling their Purchases with respective supplies as reported by the supplier.
 Now there can be various issues in this reconciliation which are as follows: